 Do you want control of your work or do you want the notoriety and respect of a big five contract?
-Are you in this for the money, the art or a little bit of both?
+Are you in this for the money, the art, or a little bit of both?
 Really look at what is in front of you and separate it from what you imagine it is.
 Think about how a day in the life of those men or women really goes.
-Do you really want to sit in front of your computer for five to eight hours a day in your house, isolated and writing or are you a social type who needs face to face interaction every day?
-Or are you like me and the solitude and chance to write stories invigorates you and you feel charged and excited after a few productive hours at the keyboard (even though I gave up watching any television and family time that night to do it)?
+Do you really want to sit in front of your computer for five to six hours a day in your house writing or are you a social type who needs face to face interaction every day?
+Or are you like me and the solitude and chance to write stories invigorates you and you feel charged and excited after a few productive hours at the keyboard (even though I gave up watching nearly all television and recreational time to do it)?

 There are no right or wrong answers, only what will make you happy.
+If you aren't happy you will not sustain it.

-We will talk about this in depth in Thursday's lesson but start considering it now.
+We will talk about this a little more in Thursday's lesson but start considering it now.
 Research being an author like you might any other corporate job.
 Look at things like health care, retirement planning, financial stability.
 One of the first things I learned as a writer is that most banks require three years of you showing a profit before they will loan you money on large purchases like cars, land, or houses.
 Do you have savings or a spouse who can get your family what it needs on his or her income alone if your books don't sell?
 Do you want to quit your day job?
 Do you do something you are proud of and don't want to lose the prestige of that job?
-Can you live with the constant competition and fight for readers?
+Can you live with the constant competition some authors perpetuate and the constant search for readers?
 Can you bounce back from a harsh edit and not take it personally?

 All of those things are part and parcel of being an author.
 All those questions are part of the reason I stood up my company.
 Before I did that I was scared and a little lost.
 I figured out what I wanted and began moving toward that goal.
-It was one of the toughest times in my life for various reasons so if you don't know what you want you won't be able to fight hard enough to get it.
+It was one of the toughest times in my life for various reasons (mainly fear and feeling like I was in way over my head and wasting everyone's time).
+If you don't know what you want no amount of struggle and fighting will be enough to get you "there".